Alcaro/Arlib/arlib/sandbox/README.txt

  to solve this; perhaps the broker should use a thread, perhaps it should create DNS packets manually.

-We also need a way to ensure the child can't fill the buffer and disrupt everything else trying to use the network.
+We also need a way to ensure the child can't saturate the pipe and disrupt everything else trying to use the network.
 I believe this is best solved by wrapping the connection in a AF_LOCAL socketpair and letting the broker add a rate limit.